 This approach will be good for people who just want to enjoy food for most of the week and are willing to skip 2-3 days of eating.
 If you’re not sure if that approach is good for you, start from a trail fast.

-Stay conscious of your thoughts around the food.
+- Stay conscious of your thoughts about the food.
 Oftentimes people think of food as a reward.
 This leads to over-eating.
 You will be very hungry, but do not use that as a way to go overboard.
 Eat normally and stay aware of your thoughts around food.

 Also, your last meal shouldn’t be a “topping the tank” experience.
 Do not think that you should eat more just because you won’t eat for the next day.
 Just eat normally before and after fast.